jhu-bids/TermHub/docs/developer.md

 ).
 If it looks like it's maxed and/or of the logs say something about no memory, try increasing the memory to see if that solves.
 If the memory must be increased, let a BIDS administrator (e.g. Tricia) know.

+### Changing app config
+Example use case: Changing Python version.
+Steps: Stop app service, change config, start the service, and run the GH action to re-deploy.

 ## Versioning
 ### Semantic versioning
 TermHub uses [semver (semantic versioning)](https://semver.org/).
 That is, Given a version number `MAJOR.MINOR.PATCH`,